 Master's Entry Program in Nursing

-The Master's Entry Program allows individuals with a bachelor's or higher degree in a subject other than nursing to earn a master's degree in clinical nursing with 21 months of intensive study.
+The Master's Entry Program in Nursing allows individuals with a bachelor's or higher degree in a subject other than nursing to earn a master's degree in clinical nursing with 21 months of intensive study.
 Graduates will be eligible to take the NCLEX-RN, as well as the Clinical Nurse Leader certificate test.
 In addition to a bachelor's degree, applicants need to have completed prerequisite courses in human anatomy, human physiology and microbiology.
 Applicants must have spent 100 hours volunteering in a hospital and observing RNs.
 Required courses include nursing practice with many types of clients such as the elderly, the mentally ill and children.

 The MSN program is open to individuals with bachelor's degrees in nursing.
 Many specialization choices are available.
 Some of the areas of emphasis include adult-gerontology CNS, executive nurse leader, family Nurse Practitioner (NP), dual pediatric NP/family NP, health care informatics, clinical nurse leader and adult-gerontology CNS.
 Students can choose from optional courses of study including Latino health care, nursing education and mind-body-spirit health care.
 The length of the programs varies depending on the specialty.

 Doctor of Philosophy (Ph.D.) in Nursing